 - Fri, May 11 @ 10:45am – GPLT

-- The Sky’s the Limit (Gr 9-12 English/Languages) – 7 short films (100 minutes) – this insightful package deals with the theme of limitations: those that are imposed upon us by other people’s decisions or by nature, and those that can be surpassed despite perceptions of gender and disability.
-Two of the films are adaptations of short stories.
-One is a metaphor comparing life to free fall and time to gravity.
-One is a documentary that illustrates the power of chance and choice in one man’s life.
-And one is the poignant story of a deaf child who is given the gift of communication.
+- The Sky’s the Limit (Gr 9-12 English/Languages) – 7 short films (102 minutes) – this insightful package deals with the theme of limitations: those that are imposed upon us by ourselves, others, or the laws of nature; and those that can be surpassed despite expectations and perceptions.
+Two of the films are adaptations of short stories (The Foster Portfolio and The Wedding Speech).
+One is a metaphor comparing life to free fall (On Your Way).
+One is a documentary that illustrates the power of chance and choice in one man’s life (Richard Twice).
+And one is the Academy Award winning poignant story of a deaf child who is given the gift of communication (The Silent Child).
 This package of films will provide much opportunity for classroom discussion related to comprehending, analyzing, and communicating the intent of the filmmakers and the artistry used to convey it.
 Students will vote for their favorite film as they leave the screening.
-Student votes will determine which films screen in the School Favorites – Saplings package on Saturday, May 12 as well as which film wins the Youth Audience Choice award.
+Student votes will determine which films screen in the School Favorites – Saplings package on Saturday, May 12 and help determine which film wins the Youth Audience Choice award.
 This package is rated 14+ (Coarse Language, Violence, Mature Subject Matter).

 - Thur, May 10 @ 12:30pm – DJC